mdditt2000/kubernetes-1-19/cis 2.7.1/per-application-failover/README.md

-# ExternalDNS for NGINX Ingress Controller using F5 CIS with BIG-IP DNS
+# Per Application Failover using ExternalDNS

 The purpose of this document is to demonstrate ExternalDNS with NGINX Ingress Controller using F5 CIS with BIG-IP.
 ExternalDNS allows user to control DNS records dynamically via Kubernetes CRD resources in a DNS provider-agnostic way.
 This user-guide documents ExternalDNS with F5 CIS + BIG-IP LTM and DNS, load balancing to NGINX Ingress Controller.
 BIG-IP LTM and DNS are configured on the same device for a single cluster as shown in the diagram.
 However BIG-IP LTM and DNS can be on dedicated devices for multiple sites,clusters and data centers.